On the Wasserstein distance between a hyperuniform point process and its mean: Background

 This setting, where the important object is a point process (a ``counting'' measure), can be seen as the \textit{microscopic} setting while the rescaled version considered in the introduction, where the empirical measure is the main object, can be thought of as the \textit{macroscopic} setting.
 We have decided to write our main result Theorem \ref{thm:minimal-hypotheses} in the microscopic setting in which we see a linear upper bound $\esp[W_p^p(\mu_N,\mu)] \leq C N$.

 A standard argument gives a lower bound for the distance between a uniform measure on a finite set and an absolutely continuous measure with respect to Lebesgue measure; see the following lemma.
-For the sake of completeness, we include the proof in the appendix. \begin{lemma}[Deterministic lower bound] There exists a constant $\alpha_d>0$ such that, for any $n \geq 1$, any $x_1,\dots, x_n \in \mathbb R^d$ and any measure $\mu$ on $\mathbb R^d$ of mass $n$ with density with respect to Lebesgue measure bounded from above by a constant $A>0$, we have that for every $p \geq 1$
+For the sake of completeness, we include the proof in the appendix. \begin{lemma}[Deterministic lower bound] There exists a constant $\alpha_d>0$ such that, for any integer $N \geq 1$, any $x_1,\dots, x_N \in \mathbb R^d$ and any measure $\mu$ on $\mathbb R^d$ of mass $N$ with density with respect to Lebesgue measure bounded from above by a constant $A>0$, one has, for every $p \geq 1$,

 \end{lemma}